 RFP Summary provided by the agency

-1. Outreach: increase the pipeline of possible applicants (see SBIR authorization language for explicit direction to increase the participation of women, socially/economically disadvantaged individuals, and small businesses in underrepresented areas, typically rural states); and build the capacity of partner organizations and individuals to refer possible SBIR/STTR applicants through train-thetrainer activities.
+- Outreach: increase the pipeline of applicants and build the capacity of partner organizations and individuals to refer possible SBIR/STTR applicants through train-the trainer activities.

 Only one proposal from each state may be submitted to the SBA for consideration and this application must have a signed letter of endorsement from the state governor or equivalent.

 What is the mission and focus of the program: research, social, economic or others?

 The mission of SBA’s Office of Innovation & Technology, which bears responsibility for administering the FAST Program, is to strengthen the technological competitiveness of small businesses across the country through coordination of the Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs.
 The FAST program focuses on increasing the participation of small firms in the innovation and commercialization of high-risk technologies, keeping the United States on the cutting edge of next generation research and development.

 Who are the target applicants: cities, universities, companies, small business, nonprofits, or others?

 - Nonprofits that do not have a 501(c)(3) status with the IRS, other than institutions of higher education

 - Public and State controlled institutions of higher education